TerrorJack/direct-rocksdb/README.md

 * [`ninja`](http://ninja-build.org/)
 * `awk`

-You can use the `NINJA_J` environment variable to control the number of threads used by `ninja`, e.g. `NINJA_J=2`.
+You can use the `NINJA_FLAGS` environment variable to pass extra flags to `ninja`, e.g. `NINJA_FLAGS=-j2`.
 This is a hack for building on CI, since `ninja` seems to fail to detect the actual number of CPU cores available.

 To skip building and link with system-wide RocksDB, use the `system-rocksdb` Cabal flag.
 This is not recommended, since this package is only developed with the latest release of RocksDB.